Aayusha2055/aayushapaudel.com.np/_posts/2019-08-21-My-Week-In-A-Nutshell.markdown

     - Intuition
     - Thisweek

-categories: [ Life, People, Weekly Journal ]
+categories: [ Life, People, Journal ]
 ---

 It's pretty hard to justify what it is like to be busy as a student when the world assumes you're not.
 A student also has